MephistoDevelop/MephistoDevelop_webpage/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](issues/).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give an ⭐️ if you like this project!

 ## 📝 License